5. Acid hydrolases

 Multivesicular bodies were first described according to their morphological features (Figure 3).
 They are rounded organelles with a membrane enclosing a variable number of inner vesicles (from two to dozens).
 Typically, multivesicular bodies are 250 to 1000 nm in diameter.
 They can occasionally show some tubular structures, and are moved through the cytoplasm by means of microtubules.
 The inner vesicles (30 to 60 nm in diameter) are formed after small invaginations of the multivesicular body membrane.
 In this way, it is possible to degrade molecules membrane lipids, transmembrane proteins, and also small cytosolic portions which are incorporated inside each vesicle.
 The multivesicular body content may be degraded in lysosomes or released to the extracellular space by fusion with the plasma membrane.
 The fusion of multivesicular bodies with the plasma membrane allows the release of the inner vesicles, which are renamed as exosomes.
 There is still another possibility in the synapses of the nerve tissue, where vesicles from multivesicular bodies may fuse with the plasma membrane.
 This mechanism is referred as back-fusion, and multivesicular bodies may work as a transient storage for certain molecules.
 It may explain why this organelle is frequently observed in synaptic terminals.
 Maturation of multivesicular bodies leads to late endosomes.

-4. Acid hydrolases journey
+4. Acid hydrolases

-The more likely destiny of molecules inside multivesicular bodies/late endosomes is to be degraded in lysosomes.
+The more likely destination of molecules inside multivesicular bodies/late endosomes is to be degraded in lysosomes.
 Although not mutually exclusive, two ways have being proposed: maturation of late endosomes by decreasing the internal pH and becoming lysosomes, or by fusion of late endosomes with previously existing lysosomes.

 Cabrera M, Ungermann C. 2010.
 Guiding endosomal maturation.
 Cell.
 141:404-406.